connelhooley/TestHelpers/README.md

 }
 ```

-This is useful for when a particular group of tests needs a particular configuration.
+This is useful for when a group of tests needs a particular configuration.
 The `TestHelperInstance` class has all the same methods as the static `TestHelper` class, although apart from the `Generate<T>()` method, they all just call the static `TestHelper` under the hood.

 ### Configurators
 Sometimes you always want to create a specified type the same way throughout a test project.
 Both the static `TestHelper` class and the `TestHelperInstance` class use reflection to look for implementations of an interface called `ITestHelperConfigurator`.
 These are then run to configure the test helpers.